Farragut-class destroyer (1958): Design and description

-The Farragut class was the first class of missile-armed carrier escorts to be built as such for the USN.
+The Farragut class was the first class of missile-armed carrier escorts to be built from the ground up as such for the USN.
 The ships had an overall length of 512 ft 6 in, a beam of 52 ft 4 in and a deep draft of 17 ft 9 in.
 They displaced 5648 LT at full load.
 Their crew consisted of 23 officers and 337 enlisted men.

 The ships were equipped with two geared steam turbines, each driving one propeller shaft, using steam provided by 4 water-tube boilers.
 The turbines were intended to produce 85000 shp to reach the designed speed of 32 kn.
 The Farragut class had a range of 5000 nmi at a speed of 20 kn.

 The Farragut-class ships were armed with a 5"/54 caliber Mark 42 gun forward.
 They were fitted with an eight-round ASROC launcher between the 5-inch (127 mm) gun and the bridge.
 The Farragut (DDG-37) was the only ship of her class that had an ASROC magazine mounted behind the launcher.
 The class was already top-heavy and the addition of the magazine reportedly made it worse, so the decision was made not to equip the other nine ships with magazines.
 Close-range anti-submarine defense was provided by two triple 12.75 in Mk 32 torpedo tubes.
 The primary armament of the Farraguts was the Terrier anti-aircraft missile designed to defend the carrier battle group.
 They were fired via the dual-arm Mark 10 launcher and the ships stowed a total of 40 missiles for the launcher.

 Ships in class

 Service

 Originally commissioned as guided-missile frigates (DLG), they were redesignated as guided-missile destroyers (DDG) under the fleet realignment in 1975.
 They were also the only redesignated ships to be renumbered as well under the realignment, with the first unit changing from DLG-6 to DDG-37 and all subsequent vessels being renumbered upwards in order.
-During various refits all ships had their two 3" gun mounts removed and replaced by two quad Harpoon anti-ship missile launchers and their fire control and search radars upgraded to handle SM-2 ER missiles.
+During various refits all ships had their two 3" gun mounts removed and replaced by two quad Harpoon anti-ship missile launchers and their fire control and search radars upgraded to handle SM-2ER missiles.
 All ships of the class were decommissioned between 1989 and 1994 and subsequently scrapped.